AI Chat Paper

 Abstract

 Theaflavins from black tea effectively improve insulin secretion in obesity and diabetes, but the molecular mechanisms are unclear.
 Here, the palmitic acid (PA)-induced pancreatic β-TC-6 cells and high fat-/high glucose-induced zebrafish were used.
-The effects of theaflavin-3,3′-digallate (TF3) on glucolipotoxicity-induced insulin secretion dysfunction, ferroptosis and endoplasmic reticulum (ER) stress were investigated by a variety of molecular biological approaches, inductively coupled plasma‒mass spectrometry, transmission electron microscopy and widely targeted metabolomics analysis.
+The effects of theaflavin-3,3’-digallate (TF3) on glucolipotoxicity-induced insulin secretion dysfunction, ferroptosis and endoplasmic reticulum (ER) stress were investigated by a variety of molecular biological approaches, inductively coupled plasma-mass spectrometry (ICP-MS), transmission electron microscopy (TEM) and widely targeted metabolomics analysis.
 TF3 was found to potently inhibit glucolipotoxicity-induced insulin secretion dysfunction and ferroptosis in β-TC-6 cells and zebrafish, with increasing glutathione peroxidase 4 (GPX4) expression, suppressing lipid peroxidation and iron accumulation and protecting mitochondria.
-Additionally, TF3 attenuated ER stress by regulating three unfolded protein response (UPR) pathways in β-TC-6 cells, and significantly modulated linoleic acid metabolism and L-kynurenine (Kyn) signalling in zebrafish.
+Additionally, TF3 attenuated ER stress by regulating 3 unfolded protein response (UPR) pathways in β-TC-6 cells, and significantly modulated linoleic acid metabolism and L-kynurenine signalling in zebrafish.
 The expression of sarcoplasmic/endoplasmic reticulum calcium ATPase 2 (SERCA2) was obviously enhanced by TF3.
-Thapsigargin (Tg), a SERCA2 inhibitor, remarkably reversed the effects of TF3 on insulin production, ferroptosis, ER stress and the Kyn signalling.
-Together, this work revealed for the first time the critical role of SERCA2 in ferroptosis regulation, and demonstrated TF3 targeted SERCA2 to inhibit ER stress and ferroptosis, thereby protecting β-cell secretory function from glucolipotoxicity.
+Thapsigargin, a SERCA2 inhibitor, remarkably reversed the effects of TF3 on insulin production, ferroptosis, ER stress and the kynurenine signalling.
+Together, this work revealed the critical role of SERCA2 in ferroptosis regulation, and demonstrated TF3 targeted SERCA2 to inhibit ER stress and ferroptosis, thereby protecting β-cell secretory function from glucolipotoxicity.

 Electronic Supplementary Material